Back to the blog

 Bonus: moving a code block up or down in visual mode

-I remember watching a presentation on React by Ryan Florence and seeing this trick for the first time.
+I remember watching a React presentation by Ryan Florence, where I first saw this trick.
 During the talk, he highlighted a code block in visual mode and moved it up and down without cutting and pasting.
-If you want to do something similar in VSCode with vim, add these to your settings.json:
+If you want to do the same in VSCode with Vim, add these to your settings.json:

 "vim.visualModeKeyBindings": [